Let's not get drinks – meet the Kiwis choosing to live sober lives

 A recent study in medical journal The Lancet shows Kiwis' average alcohol consumption fell, yet people older than 15 were still drinking around three standard drinks, or three bottles of four per cent beer a day.

 The trend towards decreased drinking is driven in part by health-conscious millennials.
-Rotorua Daily Post Weekend writer Dawn Picken also found locals in other age groups cutting back or cutting out booze.
+Writer Dawn Picken also found locals in other age groups cutting back or cutting out booze.

 Rotorua's Alison King says a trip to England for a friend's wedding cemented her choice to stop drinking.